Central Philippine University: Incorporation and founding

 John D. Rockefeller, an American industrialist, philanthropist, and devout Baptist is Central's main benefactor.
 His benevolent grant to the American Baptist Foreign Mission Society for the purpose of establishing schools that will train ministers and other Christian workers and for boys in the Philippines, resulted to the founding of Central Philippine University.

 In the early 20th century when the Philippines was opened to the American Protestant missionaries after the Philippines was ceded by Spain to the United States through the 1898 Treaty of Paris after the Spanish–American War, a comity agreement by the Protestant American churches was established that the Philippine islands will be divided into mission territories, thus the Western Visayan region went to the jurisdiction of the Baptists.

 The origins of Central Philippine University dates back in 1901 when the American Northern Baptists, through its foreign mission board, the American Baptist Foreign Mission Society, laid a plan to establish mission schools following the comity agreement of the division of the islands for the evangelical mission and through a benevolent grant given by John D. Rockefeller, an American industrialist and philanthropist.
 Rockefeller himself was a devoted Northern Baptist with numerous church related philanthropy works throughout his life, that is why he gave a grant to the Northern Baptists that resulted in the establishment of Central.

 On the other hand, in 1901 also, four years before the founding of Central in 1905, alongside when the American Baptists came in Iloilo, the Presbyterians came and they established the Union Mission Hospital (Sabine Haines Memorial Union Mission Hospital) (which Central, since its founding until this day is closely associated with as its university hospital) under the Presbyterian Church in the United States by Joseph Andrew Hall, it is the first Protestant and American hospital in the Philippines.
 Since the hospital's founding, Presbyterians worked closely with the Baptists for the operation of the hospital.
 Following the years since its founding, in 1925, its administration was eventually transferred to the Baptists who also bought the land in the City of Jaro (now part and a district of Iloilo City) where the hospital now stands.
 The hospital was later renamed to Iloilo Mission Hospital in 1932.
 The hospital predates the schools founding by four years.
 It also serves since then as the hospital of Central.
 The hospital pioneered the Nursing education in the Philippines when it established the Union Mission Hospital Training School for Nurses (the present Central Philippine University College of Nursing) in 1906.
 The school also produced the first graduate nurses in the country.

+The Jaro Evangelical Church was founded in 1900 by American Baptist Missionaries as "the first Baptist church in the Philippines" and the "first Protestant church outside Manila".
+It has been closely associated with Central, acting as a catalyst for its founding in 1905.
+Before the creation of the CPU Church, the early students of the university would go to this church every Sunday to worship.